bigeasy/kibitz/diary.md

 `stop`, `rm`, `rmi`, `build` <<< container/image commands

+`docker rm 'container-name'` will delete the container.
+There isn't a way to delete all containers but this hack will accomplish the task `docker rm docker ps -a -q`

  `docker inspect` returns JSON that can be formatted for the desired output. you can use `--format=''` to specify a field ex. `docker inspect --format='\{{.LogPath}}'